wp-plugins/universal-star-rating/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Added images in different sizes so that they look better (even with browser downsizing) and to improve the response time

 = 1.4.3 =
 * Changed the img-tag so that the height of the images are now sized via css

 = 1.4.2 =
 * Added a sort function to the usable images inside the admin panel